skillfulman2/remote/README.md

 # Table TV Remote

-A simple pleasure in my life is making a meal, sitting on the couch and watching deal or no deal (its free on samsung tv's!).
-Too often this simple pleausre would be disrupted by me looking for the tv remote, so I decided to put one in my coffee table.
+A simple pleasure in life is watching Deal or No Deal on the couch with a hot meal (its on 24/7 on samsung TV's!).
+Too often this simple pleausre would be disrupted by me ripping up the couch cushions for the tv remote, so I decided to put one in my coffee table.
 I will outline the process and files I used below.

 ## 1. Materials Used